-Couples flock to the hill to explore its trails and to catch the Singapore Cable Car to Sentosa Island.
+Couples flock to the hill to explore its trails or to catch the Singapore Cable Car to Sentosa Island.

 What activities can you enjoy at Mount Faber?

 - Guided tours – Take a guided tour along the nature walks of Mount Faber.
 Several options from different companies are available.
 For instance, the national parks service of Singapore offers the Southern Ridges Guided Walk, which starts at Mount Faber Park.
-What better way to learn about the history and nature of Singapore than from an informative guide?
+What better way to learn about the history and nature of Singapore than from a local guide?

-- Bird watching – Mount Faber is a great spot for bird watching, as the area is home to at least 43 species.
-Look out for bird watching workshops, which are occasionally organized by park staff.
+- Bird watching – Mount Faber is a great spot for bird watching and is home to at least 43 species.
+Look out for bird watching workshops, which are organized by park staff.

-- Hiking –Mount Faber is a fantastic place for hikers to visit.
-Climb to the top of Mount Faber for panoramic views of the city, or take on the entirety of the Southern Ridges on a daylong romantic outing.
+- Hiking – Mount Faber is a fantastic place for hikers to visit.
+Climb to the top of Mount Faber for panoramic views of the city, or take on the entire Southern Ridges trail on a daylong romantic outing.